Textualize/textual/CONTRIBUTING.md

 ## Guidelines

 - Make sure to read the issue instructions carefully.
-If something isn't clear, ask for clarification!
+Not all issues have instructions, though, so if something isn't clear, ask for clarification!

 - Add docstrings to all of your code (functions, methods, classes, ...).
 The codebase should have enough examples for you to copy from.